magento/merchdocs/src/marketing/yotpo-settings.md

 - **Show star rating on product pages** - When set to `Yes`, the product's star rating displays on the individual product page.
 Shoppers can click the Star Rating to read full reviews displayed in the Reviews Widget.
 See [Star Rating](https://support.yotpo.com/en/article/star-rating).

-- **Enable Q&A** - When set to `Yes`, the Q&A feature displays on the product page, allowing customers to ask questions regarding a specific product directed to the Yotpo account owner and to customers who had previously purchased the product.
+- **Enable Q&A** - When set to `Yes`, the Q&A feature displays on the product page, which enables customers to ask questions regarding a specific product directed to the Yotpo account owner and to customers who had previously purchased the product.
 See [Q&A Feature](https://support.yotpo.com/en/article/questions-answers-feature).

 - **Hide Magento Reviews** - When set to `Yes`, this disables the [Magento Product Reviews]({{ site.baseurl }}{%- link marketing/magento-product-reviews.md -%}) feature for product and category pages.